 Welcome to my blog.
 My name is Annalisa Palmer, and I hope some of my writings interest you–they range from academic papers to creative nonfiction.

-I graduated summa cum laude from the University of Nevada, Las Vegas’ Honors College in May of 2017, and I will be undertaking a master’s degree at University College London (UCL) starting in September 2017.
+I graduated summa cum laude with an English BA from the University of Nevada, Las Vegas’ Honors College in May 2017, and I began my one-year master’s program at University College London (UCL) in September 2017.

-The ENZTA tab delineates my study abroad experience in New Zealand.
-During that spring of 2015, I became fascinated in the dialogic narrative of identity and psychogeography, especially in regards to the Māori culture/spirituality.
+The ENZTA tab delineates my study abroad experience in New Zealand during the Spring 2015 semester.
+While in New Zealand, I became fascinated in the dialogic narrative of identity and psychogeography, especially in regards to the Māori culture/spirituality.

-In my senior year at UNLV, I began my undergraduate research thesis on psychogeography and the Māori.
+In my senior year at UNLV, I began my 50-page, undergraduate research thesis on psychogeography and the Māori.
 I examined Māori creation myth, their relationship with “Mother Nature,” and how it informed upon their modern identities as predominantly urban.
 I started another blog to track the research and writing of this thesis.
-Here is the link.
+I have since taken this blog down, but the archive can be found on my Tumblr.

 Though I wrote and defended my 50-page thesis, I know my undergraduate research is incomplete.
 At UCL, I will further research how places, particularly island nations, factor into the formation of identity and how that identity leaves faint traces in art, specifically literature.
 I see this conjecture’s applicability to New Zealand, but I plan on researching other island nations, namely Ireland and Japan (and their associated literature).
 I also want to research the theoretical roots of psychogeography.

-All material June 2017, Annalisa Palmer.
+All material © September 2017, Annalisa Palmer.
 All rights reserved.
 Unless otherwise stated, she took all images on this site.
 She wrote all the content on this site.
-Here’s her CV.